cansavvy/DataTrail_ReOrg/docs/02_getting_data_05_basic_commands.md

 Input to a function in R is known as an **argument**.
 Functions require *at least one* argument, but can require multiple different arguments, depending on the function.

-At this point you may be saying, "but when we used `getwd()` we didn't specify an argument!" - And you'd be correct! *We* didn't specify one, but the sneaky thing about arguments is that often if you don't specify one, that means one is automatically being chosen for you. (called a *default*).
+At this point you may be saying, "but when we used `getwd()` we didn't specify an argument!" - And you'd be correct! *We* didn't specify one, but the sneaky thing about arguments is that often if you don't specify one, that means one is automatically being chosen for you (called a *default*).
 To see all about a function's arguments and its defaults, see its help page by using `?function`.

 To visually understand the anatomy of a **function call** (a term that describes the using of a function), let's look at the following example: